Community Development

 The City of McMinnville is initiating requirements and procedures for annexation of lands to the City of McMinnville for compliance with the McMinnville Growth Management and Urbanization Plan (MGMUP) and ORS 222, which governs annexations of land into cities in Oregon.

-The Community Development Department is located at the Community Development Center (231 NE Fifth Street).
+The Community Development Center is located at 231 NE Fifth Street.
 On-site parking is available.

 Ray Kulback, RB&R Contractors, is requesting approval to divide an approximately 0.77 acre parcel of land into two (2) parcels approximately 0.39 acres and 0.38 acres in size.